mdurmus/weather-checker/README.md

 <img src="docs/images/lat_long_enter.webp" alt="Latitude longitude enter">

 The entered coordinate information is queried with the api service of Geopy service and the registered address information is displayed to the user.

+*** The latitude and longitude information entered by the user must be a float value and must be 13 digits after the . character to ensure data consistency. ***

 <img src="docs/images/lat_long_validation.webp" alt="Latitude longitude validation">